Tax & Transfer Pricing

 B. Accrued Revenue

-| PTOI and VAT Output | Accrued revenue from main business activities or subsidiary income (turnover) is subject to PTOI.
-No VAT output is recognized until the taxpayer issues the actual tax invoice. |
+• Accrued revenue arising from business activities or subsidiary income is subject to PTOI.

 The GDT has also issued Instruction No. 37706, which provides guidance on how to declare accrued revenue and expense transactions in the E‑Filing system.